Louvre Museum [Public domain], via Wikimedia Commons

 I pull the various music-store fliers from my purse.
 "Well, what about this?
 There's a bluegrass band playing a free show tonight.
 It's just a few blocks away."

-"That sounds fabulous!
+"That sounds fantastic!
 What else did you find on the notice-board?"

 "Well, there's a drum circle at the park this afternoon — an industrial goth band that wants to find a new drummer, tryouts for a musical at the Arts Center, an ad for guitar lessons, and an ad for a used saxophone — buy the sax and they throw in a trombone for free."